boosam/algorithms/datasets/world_cities/README.md

 # WorldCities Dataset

 This dataset contains many of the world's cities.
 This set has any malformed or corrupted rows removed.
 The total number of cities in this data set is ~2.9 million.
 This dataset has been loaded into dynamodb.
 Dynamodb is a schemaless key/value store.
 However, it does require one field be made as the partition key.
-The partition key is equivalent to a primay key in an RDBMS.
+The partition key is equivalent to a primary key in an RDBMS.

 ## Schema
-The partion key (and the way you will access records) is "ID" of type "Number".
+The partition key (and the way you will access records) is "ID" of type "Number".
 It is unique auto-incremented value.
 All fields are optional (besides ID).
 The schema of the data is:

 ```
 {